What Is Social Prescribing?

 Social prescribing is a way of referring people to a range of non-clinical services at the Centre and in the community.
 It complements medical treatments and seeks to address people’s needs in a holistic way.
 This approach goes beyond treating illness and seeks to reduce social isolation and loneliness and increase overall physical and emotional well-being.

-At the Centre, we have invited clients and community members to become volunteer Health Champions to gift their time and talents.
+At the Centre, we invite clients and community members to become volunteers to gift their time and talents.
 They work alongside staff to identity gaps and create solutions that serve our clients and community.
-Our Health Champions have already developed several new initiatives including:
+Our volunteers have already developed several new initiatives including:

 - Craft Workshops

-For more information about the programs above including dates and times of upcoming sessions, check our Events Calendar.
+For more information about current programs that have been developed through social prescribing, including dates and times of upcoming sessions, check our Events Calendar.

-If you’d like more information about these new programs or would like to become involved as a Health Champion, please call Meghan at 613-965-0698 x 120.
+If you’d like more information about these new programs or would like to become involved as a volunteer, please call Elaine, Health Promoter, at 613-962-0000.